seanelvidge/seanelvidge.github.io/_posts/2025-12-15-Football_team_rankings.md

 thumbnail: assets/img/bogey_team.png
 ---

-Not all football-rating systems are born equal.
-Many of the public ones—like the excellent [ClubElo](http://clubelo.com/System)—do a fine job of ranking teams using elegant updates.
+Not all football-rating systems are the same.
+Many of the public ones, like the excellent [ClubElo](http://clubelo.com/System), do a fine job of ranking teams using elegant updates.
 Win and your rating rises, lose and it falls; the amount you move depends on how "surprised" the model was.

-This model begins in the same spirit but replaces those heuristic updates with a probabilistic engine: a _Bayesian Extended Kalman Filter_ coupled to a modern version of the [Bradley–Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) (with added draws).
+This model begins in the same spirit but replaces those heuristic updates with a probabilistic engine: a _Bayesian Extended Kalman Filter_ coupled to a modern version of the Bradley–Terry model (with added draws).
 The core idea is simple: treat each team's strength as something hidden that we estimate and track through time, with uncertainty that expands between matches and contracts when new results arrive.

-Across the [full historical dataset](https://seanelvidge.com/articles/2024/All_England_football_league_results/) (every English league match since 1888) the system achieves a mean [Brier score](https://en.wikipedia.org/wiki/Brier_score) of 0.2035.
+Across the [full historical dataset](https://seanelvidge.com/articles/2024/All_England_football_league_results/) (every English league match since 1888) the system achieves a mean Brier score of 0.2035.
 These values are significantly better than many published computer models (e.g. [Nyamdorj et al. 2014](https://www.stat.cmu.edu/cmsac/sure/2023/showcase/soccer/report.html), [BSIC, 2024](https://bsic.it/odds-at-play-testing-efficiency-in-the-premier-league-and-serie-a/) and [Harvard Sports Analysis Collective, 2015](https://harvardsportsanalysis.org/2015/07/5988/)) which indicates a stable, well-calibrated predictive performance.
 Crucially, because the filter quantifies its own uncertainty, it can tell us not only who is strongest, but how confident we should be in that judgement.

+The rest of this post goes into the mathematical details of the ranking algorithm, but if you want to access the underlying data it is [available here](https://github.com/seanelvidge/England-football-results) (specifically the file `EnglandLeagueResults_wRanks.csv`).

 ## The Big Picture